GustavoHennig/SimpleDependencyManager/README.md

 #### Examples

-There are more examples of use in the unit tests.
+Examples of how to use (Reflection version).

 ```java